codeenigma/ce-lightsail-launcher/README.md

 8. Open [launch.sh](https://github.com/codeenigma/ce-lightsail-launcher/blob/main/launcher.sh) in a new window
 9. Copy it to your clipboard using the 'copy raw contents' button in the top right
 10. Close it so you go back to Lightsail and paste into the 'Add Launch Script' text box
-11. Make sure the correct SSH key
+11. Make sure the correct SSH key is selected
 12. Choose an instance plan (you can use the $10 free for 3 months plan but it is a bit slow)
 13. Click the 'Create instance' button